-Sayeed Rajbijli knifed Rakesh Balotiya in the chest, stomach and arm while trying to free himself from the latter’s grip at Borivli station; Rajbijli told the police he had taken to thievery to repay a Rs 36-lakh gambling debt
+Sayeed Rajbijli knifed Rakesh Balotiya in the chest, stomach and arm while trying to free himself from the latter’s grip at Borivli station; accused had taken to thievery to repay Rs 36-lakh debt

 A 22-year-old businessman almost lost his life while attempting to nab a cellphone thief.
 The incident occurred in broad daylight on the foot overbridge of platform no 4-5 at Borivli station on Saturday.

 Rakesh Balotiya at Shatabdi hospital.
 He was trying to recover a phone that Sayeed Rajbijli (left) had snatched from a 21-yr-old woman

 Rakesh Harilalji Balotiya, owner of a shoe manufacturing unit and resident of Kurla, was stabbed thrice by Sayeed Rajbijli (40) in his attempt to free himself from Balotiya’s grasp.

 A police official from the Borivli police station said that Rajbijli was booked under sections of the IPC relared to theft and attempted murder.
 He was produced in the court yesterday and is currently in judicial custody.

 A habitual gambler, who bets heavily on horse racing, Rajbijli took to thievery to repay his debt worth R36 lakh.
 The official said the accused does not have a criminal record.

 According to a police official, Shefali Chavan (21) was on her way to Ahmedabad with her family to attend an engagement.
 The Chavans had boarded the Karnavati Express from platform number 4 around 2 pm and Shefali had occupied the window seat.
 While she was talking on her mobile phone, Rajbijli snatched it through the window and fled.